 It has been a hot couple of months.
-Wildlife at The Datai Langkawi are finding ways to cool off.
+Wildlife at The Datai Langkawi is finding ways to cool off.
 The wild pigs go for a “spa treatment” in their mud pits, Long-tailed macaques take a swim in the cool waters of Sungai Datai, and the Oriental-pied hornbills, with the help of their hollow casques, stay under the shade to regulate their body temperatures.

-The enigmatic Sunda colugos at the Beach Villas have been hanging rather low in between the twin trunks of the Sea apple tree to escape the tropical heat, allowing us observe them with awe.
+The enigmatic Sunda colugos at the Beach Villas have been hanging rather low in between the twin trunks of the Sea apple tree to escape the tropical heat, allowing us to observe them with awe.
 So far, we have identified at least three unique individuals in the vicinity, two females and one randy male.

 Oh, there seems to be a fourth individual!

 The little one will spend its first six months clinging to its mother’s body, hiding under her patagium, the fold of skin connecting all limbs of a colugo, for protection.